Later Life Letters

 Sarah attended school until she was 17 years old and left with GCSEs in English, Art, German, Business Studies, Geography, Typing, Sociology and Biology.
 She thought about doing "A" levels but decided to go to Agricultural College instead.
 She gained a Diploma in Agriculture, and since then has worked in farming.
 She had ambitions to pursue this career and get further qualifications.

-Sarah's passion has always been horses, and she regularly hunts and participates at "point to point" meetings.
+Sarah's passion has always been horses, and she regularly hunts and participates at "Point to Point" meetings.
 When I knew her she had two horses.
-She is interested in all sports, especially Badminton and Tennis.
+She is interested in all sports, especially badminton and tennis.
 She also belonged to the Pony Club and the Local Young Farmers Group.

 John was born on 17 September 1981.
 He is 5ft 9ins tall and weighs about 10 stone.
 He is very slim.
 He has blue eyes and dark brown curly hair.
 He is a quiet and gentle person, very friendly and easy-going.